Jonathan Leko

-Jonathan Kisolokele Leko (born 24 April 1999) is a professional footballer who plays as a forward or winger for club Milton Keynes Dons.
+Jonathan Kisolokele Leko (born 24 April 1999) is a professional footballer who plays as a forward or winger for Cymru Premier club Penybont.

 He began his career with West Bromwich Albion, made his senior debut as a 16-year-old in 2015, and spent time on loan at Bristol City and Charlton Athletic.
 He joined Birmingham City in 2020, and had a spell on loan at Charlton Athletic in 2021 before signing for Milton Keynes Dons in 2023, from where he had a loan spell at Burton Albion.

 Leko was born in the Democratic Republic of the Congo and grew up in England from the age of eight.
 He has represented England at all levels up to under-20.

 Early life

 Leko was born in 1999 in Kinshasa, in the Democratic Republic of the Congo.
 He came to England at the age of eight with his father, who was granted asylum.
 He grew up in the Nechells area of Birmingham, and after he joined West Bromwich Albion's football academy, he was educated at Sandwell Academy, opposite the club's stadium.